ZacconeAlessio/NALD_atomistic/README.md

 Construct the Hessian matrix from equilibrated instantaneous configurations.

-For a system containing \(N\) atoms, the Hessian matrix has dimensions:
+For a system containing $N$ atoms, the Hessian matrix has dimensions:

 ```math
 3N \times 3N